Skip to main content

 Create a .env file with your development configurationโ€‹

-Similar to the environment variables you can set for your production setup of Woodpecker, you can create a .env in the root of the Woodpecker project and add any need config to it.
+Similar to the environment variables you can set for your production setup of Woodpecker, you can create a .env file in the root of the Woodpecker project and add any needed config to it.

 A common config for debugging would look like this: